Sean-O-99/SoftwareTechAssign/Milestone1/Software Design/Software Design Document.md

 - Input Parameters: List parameters, their data types, and their use.
 - Return Value: Describe what the function returns.
 - Side Effects: Note any side effects, such as changes to global variables or data passed by reference.

+##### Food Search Function
+Description: The purpose of this function is to match a search term, entered by the user, with food item(s) in the database.
+Input Parameters: A string entered by the user, and search item button clicked triggering an event that starts the processing of the users search term against database items.
+Return Value: Matching item(s) in the database will be returned as string(s) inside clickable button(s).
+Side Effects: If a word is spelt incorrectly the application will show an error message through try and except fallbacks.

+##### Nutritional Breakdown Function
+Description: This function allows the user to see the macronutrient and micronutrient values of a selected food item with models that help user understanding.
+Input Parameters: Clicking respective button of food item, which triggers the function to search for all nutrient values of that item in the database.
+Return Value: The selected food item's corresponding macronutrient and micronutrient values alongside models are returned.
+Side Effects: Once the food item is selected the global variable nutritionBreakdownItem will be set to the value of the button that was clicked.

+##### Nutritional Range Filter Function
+Description: This function allows the user to apply a filter based on a selected nutrient and input minimum and maximum values of that nutrient.
+The application will then display a list of foods that are in that range.
+Input Parameters:
+Return Value:
+Side Effects:

+##### Nutritional Level Filter Function
+Description:
+Input Parameters:
+Return Value:
+Side Effects:

+##### Recipe Builder Function
+Description:
+Input Parameters:
+Return Value:
+Side Effects:

 #### 3.2.2 Data Structures / Data Sources
 List all data structures or sources used in the software.
 For each, provide: